kate-49/phpunitTemplate/README.md

 To download this repo:
 1. Clone it `git clone {repo ssh}`
+2. Make sure you have phpunit installed locally composer require --dev phpunit/phpunit ^10
-2. Download the dependencies `npm install`
+3. Download the dependencies `npm install`

 To run the tests:
 `npm test`